WHAT IS A KITCHEN RANGE? TYPES & FEATURES

 BURNER OR ELEMENT SIZE AND SHAPE

-Some ranges feature burners or elements designed for unusually shaped or extra large cookware.
-Look for ranges with dual or triple elements that you can adjust according to the width of the pot, like the Maytag® Dual Choice Element.
+Look for ranges with dual or triple elements that you can adjust according to the width of the pot, like the Maytag® 9”/6” Dual-Choice™ Element that matches the heat to the pan you’re using so you can cook your meal the way you want.
 Long burners and elements for oblong cookware are also common, like the Bridge Element or Oval Burner by Maytag brand.

 SELF-CLEANING OVEN